 You can use the above QR code to connect directly to the course details.

 I chose Perth College UHI above other universities because of the teaching facilities and the size of the classes.
 I want to work as an aircraft maintenance engineer and the employability centre is helping with my applications by working with me on my CV and covering letters.
-As well as being a Science, Technology, Engineering and Maths ambassador while studying, I have also managed to reach the finals of The Telegraph STEM awards 2017 for the Power systems challenge sponsored by Rolls-Royce.
-I was one of the five shortlisted finalists for Rolls-Royce category.
+As well as being a Science, Technology, Engineering and Maths ambassador while studying, I also reached the finals of The Telegraph STEM awards 2017 for the Power systems challenge sponsored by Rolls-Royce.
+I was one of five shortlisted finalists for the Rolls-Royce category.

 Rebekah Watson, graduated with a first class honours in Aircraft Engineering from Perth College UHI.
 She is now studying on the university's MSc in Air Transport Operations and Management.

 The Aircraft Engineering degree allows you to study a broad range of subjects and gain an understanding of specialist topics.
 Anyone with an interest in aircraft engineering should seriously consider this course at Perth College UHI - it's an excellent place to study your degree.